ChristopherLoganMadden/Key_Logger/README.md

 # Key_Logger

-A key logger that sends an email after a specifified amount of time
+A key logger that sends an email after a specifified amount of time of what keystrokes were captured